 Conflict and how our “hero” (in this case, you!) solves the challenge is at the core of any good story, so make sure you use the STAR method to clearly set up the conflict you needed to navigate and then show how you took steps to turn this roadblock into one of your standout moments.

-As our client (and Berkeley Haas grad) Kelsey said, “I was so impressed with Ellin’s eye for detail and her ability to help me refine my points without losing my voice in the essays.
+That’s the approach we took with Kelsey who was admitted to Berkeley Haas.
+In their words: “I was so impressed with Ellin’s eye for detail and her ability to help me refine my points without losing my voice in the essays.
 She understands the specific characteristics that each top MBA program is looking for.”

 Real MBA Essays That Got People In